philgyford/vagrant-heroku-cedar-14-python/README.md

 This will install the requirements for using GeoDjango: GEOS, PROJ.4, GDAL, PostGIS.

+### Note

+The install script should do this, but I had an occasion when I was getting this error while running Django migrations:

+	django.db.utils.ProgrammingError: permission denied to create extension "postgis"

+So I had to do this (replace `DB_NAME` with your database name):

+	$ vagrant ssh
+	vagrant$ sudo -u postgres psql DB_NAME
+	=# CREATE EXTENSION postgis;
+	=# \q

 ## Foreman

 By default foreman sends output to stdout and stderr.
 This prevents Vagrant from exiting nicely, even though we run foreman as `foreman .. &`.
 To ensure a smooth exit from foreman, and to be able to see its output in future, you should send the output of processes in your Procfile to a file. eg: